 You are the most important influence in your child's life.
+We are YOUR partners.
 Your identities, traditions, hopes and dreams are very important to us.
 Thank you for trusting us to partner with you in this educational journey.

 Please do not hesitate to contact me or your child's teacher if you have any questions.
-In fact, stop by for a cup of coffee or tea to chat even if there are no questions. :) We look forward to partnering with you in this amazing journey!
+In fact, stop by for a cup of coffee or tea to chat even if there are no questions. :) we look forward to partnering with you in this amazing journey!

 Lowellette Lauderdale, M.Ed.
 Director